 back_lognow is its previous default of 50, adjusted up by an amount proportional to the value of

 max_connections.
-The idea behind autosizing is that when the server has information available to make a decision about a parameter setting likely to be better than a fixed default, it will.
+The idea behind autosizing is that when the server has information available to make a decision about a parameter setting likely to be better than a fixed default, it does so.

 The following table summarizes changes to defaults.
 Any of these can be overridden by specifying an explicit value at server startup.